freshgiammi-lab/connect-typeorm/README.md

 Constructor receives an object.
 Following properties may be included:

 - `cleanupLimit` For every new session, remove this many expired ones.
 Defaults to 0, in case you need to analyze sessions retrospectively.

+- `limitSubquery` Select and delete expired sessions in one query.
+Defaults to true, you can set false to make two queries, in case you want cleanupLimit but your MariaDB version doesn't support limit in a subquery.

 -	`ttl` Session time to live (expiration) in seconds.
 Defaults to session.maxAge (if set), or one day.
 This may also be set to a function of the form `(store, sess, sessionID) => number`.